Breads and Muffins

 2 lb. powdered sugar

-1 stick oleo, very soft
+1 stick butter, very soft

-2 lb. coconut
+2 lb. coconut (2 bags)

-1 bar paraffin wax completely melted
+1 bar paraffin wax, completely melted

-12 oz. package chocolate chips
+12 oz. package semi-sweet chocolate chips, melted with paraffin

-Dip coconut mounds in chocolate mixture.
+Dip balls in chocolate/paraffin mixture.

 To decorate, use melted white almond bark and drizzle across top.